David Schenkman: Career

-Schenkman began collecting coins in 1949, and began his interest in tokens and medals in 1960.
+Schenkman began collecting coins in 1949 and began his interest in tokens and medals in 1960.
+He joined the American Numismatic Association in 1962.
 From 1975 to 1980 he was editor of the Copperhead Courier.
 Schenkman edited "A Survey of American Trade Tokens" in 1975.
 He authored “World of Exonumia” in Coin World between 1985 and 1988 and “Token Topics” to Numismatic News.
-He currently writes the "Tokens and Medals" column for The Numismatist and contributes articles to the Token and Medal Society's TAMS Journal.
+He currently writes the "Tokens and Medals" column for The Numismatist and contributes articles to the Token and Medal Society's TAMS Journal and Civil War Token Society's Civil War Era Numismatics.

 Schenkman has received more than eighty-five literary awards, including nine Heath Literary Awards.
 Over his career he has written ten books, including Virginia Tokens (1980), which was the first book to catalog trade tokens from the state.

 Schenkman served as President of both the Token and Medal Society and the Civil War Token Society, and has spent 18 years as an instructor at the American Numismatic Association's Summer Seminar.

 Awards and honors

 Schenkman received his first Heath Literary Award in 1994.
 He received the Glenn Smedley Memorial Award in 2003 and Medal of Merit in 2007, as well as the Lifetime Achievement Award in 2012.

 In 2013, Schenkman received the Farran Zerbe Memorial Award from the American Numismatic Association.
 He has been inducted into the Civil War Token Society Hall of Fame (2004) and the American Numismatic Association Hall of Fame (2015).

+In 2025, he received the Burnett Anderson Memorial Award for Excellence in Numismatic Writing.

 Personal life

 Schenkman is married to Joanne Crowley.
+His brother is Eric Schenkmam, guitarist and founding member of the Spin Doctors.